Dragons of Desolation: Reception

+In Issue 32 of Abyss, Dave Nalle was disappointed in this module, writing, "The more I see of this series, the less the surface trappings fool me."
+Nalle thought the flying castle was "well done", but noted "a flying dungeon is just a flying dungeon."
+Nalle pointed out that the random monsters "seem totally illogical and out of place."
+Nalle also disliked the idea of pregenerated characters, pointing out, "You no longer have to think, TSR provides the characters for you."

-Alan Mynard reviewed DL4 together with DL3 in Imagine magazine, giving it a balanced review.
-Mynard criticized the part covering the cities of the Dwarven kingdom of Thorbadin as he felt the descriptive texts were vague, leaving plenty of work for the gamemaster to come up with the details.
+Writing for the British RPG magazine Imagine, Alan Mynard criticized the part covering the cities of the Dwarven kingdom of Thorbadin as he felt the descriptive texts were vague, leaving plenty of work for the gamemaster to come up with the details.
 He felt that the same criticism applied to the dungeon part of the module.
-Mynard also felt that very few decisions are left to the players in this scenario and "even the final big battle is carefully scripted".
-Nevertheless, in conclusion Mynard noted: "As part of the Dragonlance series...it's like a television soap opera, once you've started you just can't stop."
+Mynard also felt that very few decisions were left to the players in this scenario and "even the final big battle is carefully scripted".
+Despite this, Mynard concluded, "As part of the Dragonlance series...it's like a television soap opera, once you've started you just can't stop."

-Graham Staplehurst reviewed Dragons of Desolation for White Dwarf and gave it 9/10 overall.
-Staplehurst called the module: "perhaps one of the most innovative scenarios that TSR have recently produced", although he opined that TSR UK had been a lot more forward-thinking in their ideas at the time than TSR itself.
+In the British game magazine White Dwarf, Graham Staplehurst called the module "perhaps one of the most innovative scenarios that TSR have recently produced", although he opined that TSR UK had been a lot more forward-thinking in their ideas at the time than TSR itself.
 He suggested that the DM would have a lot to keep track of with this module, making it very taxing to run.
 However, he felt that the scenario was rewarding if well-run, "with some very interesting encounters and a mapping system that I'm sure I'll want to use elsewhere".
 Staplehurst was impressed with the module's design, and noted that the scenario had the most actual text of the first four modules in the series.
-He concluded his review by sharing his feelings on the module: [O]ne of the most intriguing aspects of the scenario is that the main part of the action (a tomb) is essentially not run by the DM at all!
-In fact, both players and DM are caught up by the action at many points in the adventure and can do no more than take a backseat as the story unfolds.
-Whilst 'dominating' players might find this a trifle annoying, it is, in fact, a good opportunity to forget the gaming aspects and concentrate on role-playing.
-It is a shame that players could not have developed their own characters for the quest, but those provided by now will be familiar enough.
+Staplehurst concluded by giving it a rating of 9/10 overall, writing, "It is a shame that players could not have developed their own characters for the quest, but those provided by now will be familiar enough."

 In his 1991 book Heroic Worlds, Lawrence Schick calls this adventure "A dramatic scenario."